peferron/algo/README.md

 # algo [![Build Status](https://drone.io/github.com/peferron/algo/status.png)](https://drone.io/github.com/peferron/algo/latest)

-This is just me fooling around and implementing various algorithms and data structures in Go and JavaScript.
+This is just me fooling around and implementing various algorithms and data structures in JavaScript and Go.
 Swift might join the list if it becomes cross-platform enough.

 **Warning!** The code in this repository is: